Carbon Monoxide Dangers in Your Home

 It is something we don’t think much about, a furnace’s exhaust system and the chimney and connector pipes are always ready to provide you with a safe and effective service.
 The convenience and safety of today’s home heating systems is something we have become used to as the oil and gas heating industries have achieved impressive safety records.
 But did you know that an average of over 200 people across the US die annually from carbon monoxide poisoning caused by venting problems in their heating systems?
 These statistics come from the U.S. Consumer Product Safety Commission but other agencies have estimated actual numbers are much higher – between 2,000 and 4,000 deaths a year.

-Additionally, there over 10,000 cases of carbon monoxide related injuries that are diagnosed each year.
-Symptoms occurring from prolonged, low levels of carbon monoxide can mimic the common winter cold or other seasonal ailments such as: headache, dizziness, nausea, fatigue, and even depression.
+Additionally, there over 10,000 cases of carbon monoxide-related injuries that are diagnosed each year.
+Symptoms occurring from prolonged, low levels of carbon monoxide can mimic the common winter cold or other seasonal ailments such as a headache, dizziness, nausea, fatigue, and even depression.
 Many cases of carbon monoxide poisoning are not detected until permanent and subtle damage to the brain heart and/ or other organs and tissues has occurred.
 Diagnosis is difficult and prevention is the best way to avoid being poisoned.

 A regular chimney system inspection and annual chimney maintenance can prevent carbon monoxide poisoning!